dishanta-adhikari/PHP-event-management-app/README.md

    - Place the project folder inside the `htdocs` directory.

 3. Database Setup
-   - Create a database in phpMyAdmin (e.g. `gcuems_db`)
+   - Create a database in phpMyAdmin (e.g., `gcuems_db`)
-   - Import the SQL file (if provided)
+   - Import the provided SQL file
-   - Update database credentials in the config file
+   - Update database credentials in the configuration file

 4. Environment Configuration
    ```bash